 Now that you’ve determined your big picture strategy between optimizing for class versus a standardized exam, we now need to narrow down the list of resources to what will assist you in obtaining the results you seek.

 In optimizing for class, speak to other classmates or students who have taken the course previously.
 Ask what was most helpful as a study resource.
-In most instances, attending the lecture will be a good use of time, but I have gone over how to decide whether or not to skip lectures in a previous post.
+In most instances, attending the lecture will be a good use of time.
 Beyond that, the textbook, or sometimes the accompanying book authored by the professor, will be your best bet.

-If you’re spending a large amount of time with your nose buried in textbooks, remember to use active learning methods, not just passively reading or highlighting.
+If you’re spending a large amount of time with your nose buried in textbooks, remember to use active learning methods.
+Don’t just passively read or highlight.

 In optimizing for a standardized test, focus on the universally agreed-upon high yield resources.
-For example, for the MCAT the official AAMC practice questions are the best.
-For USMLE, follow the UFAP protocol at a minimum with UWorld, First Aid, and Pathoma.
+For example, the official AAMC practice questions are the best for the MCAT.
+For USMLE, follow the UFAPS protocol at a minimum with UWorld, First Aid, Pathoma, and Sketchy.

 When you go over practice questions and practice tests, be thorough in your review.
 Don’t skip a question just because you got it right.
 You may have gotten lucky or missed an important detail.
 Review every single question, but it’s fine to review questions you got correct quicker than questions you got wrong.